ryancole/ryancole.github.com/_posts/2013-02-19-secure-ring-http-api-with-middleware.md

        :body "No access token provided"})))
 {% endhighlight %}

 This is a very simple middleware.
 It's a common convention to prefix your middleware names with `wrap-`.
 This function checks for a `token` key in the headers map, within the given request map.
-If `token` is present, it continue on to the next middleware.
+If `token` is present, it continues on to the next middleware.
 If `token` is not present, it returns an HTTP `403` error.

 ## Using middleware functions